Eaton-Corp/Lightning-Pro/README.md

 Note: `PRL123_Final.2.1.1.nupkg` is the name of the release and `2.1.1` is the revision number and the Release directory is a directory on you local machine which in this case is `"C:\SquirrelReleases"`

-5. Now to ensure that everyone is on the same page update the release number on github.
+5. Now to ensure that everyone is on the same page upload the release onto github by creating a new release.
+Ensure that you upload the new binaries and the setup.exe file onto the github repository.
+Name the tag as well as the Name of the release after the version number.
+Ensure you add what changes are included in the release in the description.

 ## Deployment